 Luckily, Alfonso enjoyed a wide range of music.

 They looked at the gorgeous foliage and chatted the entire way up Route 84.
 Alfonoso told Resha about the places he had seen and the people he had met.
 Resha told Alfonso about her sons and what it was like to grow up in New Hampshire.
 They arrived to where Resha agreed she was going to drop him off, but it was raining pretty hard.
 She didn't feel right leaving her new pal out in the rain, so she decided to drive him the whole way.

-There was one teeny weeny problem.
+There was one teeny, weeny problem.
 Resha's car was in rough shape!
 She needed air in her tires, oil in her tank, and the car was in desperate need of gas.
 They stopped at a gas station and took care of everything on Alfonso's dime.
 He was so thankful for the ride and delightful company.

 By the time they arrived in Burlington, VT, these two had bonded in a real way.
-For three hours they sat side by side and chatted about life with a few intermissions to rap lyrics to Jelly Roll.
+For three hours they sat side by side and chatted about life, with a few intermissions to rap lyrics to Jelly Roll.
 They were living their best lives!
-Who would have thought a 40-something-year-old mom from New Hampshire and a 74-year-old Vietnam Veteran would be come such homies?!
+Who would have thought a 40-something-year-old mom from New Hampshire and a 74-year-old Vietnam Veteran would become such homies?!
 Resha and Alfonso exchanged emails and agreed to stay in touch.

-A few days later this message arrived to Resha's inbox:
+A few days later, this message arrived to Resha's inbox:

 Resha and Alfonso still keep in touch!
 They email regularly and consider each other dear friends.

-Every now and again Alfonso will send Resha gorgeous photos from his travels:
+Every now and again, Alfonso will send Resha gorgeous photos from his travels:

-Please don't take this story as an endorsement to pick up any one you see on the side of the road.
+Please don't take this story as an endorsement to pick up anyone you see on the side of the road.
 Of course we recommend you lead with caution and never put yourself in a dangerous situation.
-But for Resha, driving 6 hours out of her way for a nice old guy was totally worth it because it made her a better person.
+But for Resha, driving 6 hours out of her way for a nice old guy was totally worth it, because it made her a better person.